TIBCOSoftware/snappydata/docs/reference/API_Reference/apireference_guide.md

 <a id= createtable1> </a>
 ### createTable

-Creates a SnappyData managed JDBC table which takes a free format DDL string.
+Creates a TIBCO ComputeDB managed JDBC table which takes a free format DDL string.
 The DDL string should adhere to the syntax of the underlying JDBC store.
-SnappyData ships with an inbuilt JDBC store, which can be accessed by the data store of Row format.
+TIBCO ComputeDB ships with an inbuilt JDBC store, which can be accessed by the data store of Row format.
 The options parameter can take connection details.

 **Syntax**